 You can download the latest KeePass plugins (and their source code) from http://keepass.info/plugins.html.

 If the plugin doesn't provide explicit instructions how to install it, follow these steps:

-In other words, to "install" a plugin you simply need to copy it somewhere into the KeePass directory.
+In short, to "install" a plugin you simply need to unpack it somewhere into the 'Plugins' folder.

 To "uninstall" a plugin, delete the plugin files.

 What about the security of plugins?
 Can't malicious plugins 'inject' themselves into KeePass?

 If plugins can register themselves (i.e. have write access to the KeePass directory), they could also just replace the whole KeePass.exe.
 It's rather a problem of file access rights, not the plugin system.

 This solves the problem above.
 As the KeePass directory is write-protected for normal users, no other program can copy files into it.
 KeePass requires the plugins to be in the application directory.
 Therefore, plugins cannot inject themselves anymore.